emilarner/cstruct2/README.md

 ## Nested *cstruct2* structures

 As with C structures, we can have nested *cstruct2* structures, where the result will be placed in a subobject in the main dictionary that parsing would yield.
-The field's type annotation for a nested *cstruct2* structure must be that of *struct*.
+The field's type annotation for a nested *cstruct2* structure must be that of *structure*, with the value equal to the *cstruct2* object representing that nested structure--and if you use a tuple, the last argument of that tuple would be some wrapper which would be fed the corresponding read dictionary of the nested structure.
 An example only will be provided, because it's crystal clear how it works:

     @cstruct2
     class UserStructure: